-The stretching of the ligaments causes stretch marks.
+The stretching of the skin causes stretch marks.

-The nipples may become darker while Montgomery’s glands also tend to enlarge.
+The nipples may become darker and Montgomery glands may enlarge too.

 A change in the centre of gravity can make you affect your balance while walking.

-The uterus puts pressure on your diaphragm, making breathing difficult.
+As the uterus puts pressure on your diaphragm, you may experience difficulty in breathing.